Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 I used [`@react-navigation/stack`](https://reactnavigation.org/docs/stack-navigator/) to handle all in-game navigation.
 I created [custom interpolators](https://reactnavigation.org/docs/stack-navigator/#animations) to give the user an illusion that the entire game is one big canvas just sliding down or up based on the view that we want to show.

-Below is the code that I used to customize the transition when navigating from menu to the shop and vice-versa:
+Below is the code that I used to customize the transition when navigating from the menu to the shop and vice-versa:

 ```ts
 export function forShopInterpolator({